Gajar Methi (Carrot Fenugrek Stir Fry)

 Ingredients

-Carrots – This sabzi tastes best when made using red winter carrots.
-Having said that, you can make it using regular orange carrots too.
+Carrots – This sabzi tastes best when made using red winter carrots, but you can also use regular orange carrots.

-Fenugreek Leaves (Methi) – In many places, methi is available only during the winter but many places sell it around the year.
+Fenugreek Leaves (Methi) – In many places, methi is available only during the winter, but many places sell it year-round.
 Use fresh methi leaves and discard the thick stems.
-You can use the tender stems though.
+You can use the tender stems, though.

 Spice Powders – This simple stir fry uses basic spice powders such as coriander powder, turmeric powder, Kashmiri red chili powder, garam masala powder, and salt.

-Oil – I made the sabji using vegetable oil, but you can also make it with mustard oil.
+Oil – I made the sabji using canola oil, but you can also make it with mustard oil.

 Others – You will also need asafetida (hing) and cumin seeds.